 Important: Airline risk is not equal.
 Even if your corporate program uses major carriers, your travelers are still exposed through personal travel.
 Low-cost and ultra-low-cost carriers carry higher risk in this environment.

-A single short-haul flight now costs approximately $18,000 more to fuel than it did at the start of the year — or over $112 more per passenger, per flight.
-A personal trip booked on a low-cost carrier can easily impact a business commitment if something goes wrong.
+A single short-haul flight now costs approximately $18,000 more to fuel than it did at the start of the year, or over $112 more per passenger, per flight.
+A personal trip booked on a low-cost carrier carries the same exposure, and without the protection of a corporate program, the recovery falls entirely on the individual traveler.

 Advice to travelers and EAs